 In 2011, a team of eight young adults from Wheaton Bible Church moved to France to live among and reach out with the love of Christ to the large immigrant population in that nation.

-WBC now has MOVE team members in France, Spain, and the U.K. Collectively, they have:
+WBC now has MOVE team members in France, Spain, and Greece.
+Collectively, they have:

 - Facilitated creative outreaches